 OUR STORY

-Native Immigrant is a community-based art collective whose mission is to build bridges between immigrants and First Nations and to inspire love for this unceded land, Tiohtià tsi ionhwéntsare.
-The predominant multidisciplinary and multicultural practices that form the basis of our gatherings include art-making, story-telling, discussion, beadwork and print-making.
+Native Immigrant was a community-based art collective that operated from 2013 to 2023.
+Our mission was to build bridges between immigrants and First Nations and to inspire love for this unceded land, Tiohtià tsi ionhwéntsare.
+The predominant multidisciplinary and multicultural practices that formed the basis of our gatherings included art-making, story-telling, discussion, beadwork and print-making.

 The first Native Immigrant event, in the winter of 2013, was taking shape just as a new chapter in Quebec politics was unfolding: the Charter of Values, when Carolina Echeverría reworked this colonial notion (of forcing immigrants and First Nations to adhere to European norms) into that of the re-rooted immigrant, the one who is mindful of this land, who wants to connect to it.

-Now, after countless events of cultural mediation, the Native Immigrant collective has developed into a diverse group of individuals, residing in both North and South America, who believe that culture is alive and organic and co-created through the meeting of diverse cultures.
+After countless events of cultural mediation, the Native Immigrant collective developed into a diverse group of individuals, residing in both North and South America, who believe that culture is alive and organic and co-created through the meeting of diverse cultures.

-One of our main activities in art-making had been the construction of dress assemblages.
-Each dress is a collection of objects that tell the stories of the hundreds of individuals who have generously contributed to and taken part in our events.
+One of our main activities in art-making was the construction of dress assemblages.
+Each dress was a collection of objects that told the stories of the hundreds of individuals who generously contributed to and took part in our events.

 Our Invitation

-We invite you to call yourself a Native Immigrant, or to join the next Native Immigrant project, offering everyone the time and space to create, reflect and to bridge Last Nations (as in those who just arrive) with First Nations.
+Offer yourself the time and space to create, reflect and to bridge Last Nations (as in those who just arrive) with First Nations.
 Together, we can learn, simply and profoundly, how to make a difference, how to change the conversation—how to truly love the land that sustains us.

 OUR Mission

-We aim to build bridges of conviviality between First Nations and the last nations.
-Over the years, artists, activists, musicians, scientists and community organizers have taken part in the Native Immigrant collective.
-Our intention is to create a space where the co-creation of art is the mechanism by which we want to link and promote the work of these communities, which are often overlooked or poorly represented in the public sphere.
+We aimed to build bridges of conviviality between First Nations and the last nations.
+Over the years, artists, activists, musicians, scientists, writers and community organizers took part in the Native Immigrant collective.
+Our intention was to create a space where the co-creation of art linked and promoted the work of communities which are often overlooked or poorly represented in the public sphere.

 Carolina Echeverría